dhhepting/dhhepting.github.io/projects/CSAF/index.md

   </div>
   <div class="card-body">
     <h5>
-      “AI for Precision Healthcare”
+      "AI for Precision Healthcare"
     </h5>
     <p>
       In this talk I will give a high-level overview of AI in healthcare, followed by a discussion of key trends that I think will impact developments in the area over the next several years.
-      This will include examples from a “laundry list” of tools I would love to develop for clinicians.
+      This will include examples from a "laundry list" of tools I would love to develop for clinicians.
       Finally I will discuss some of the challenges and solutions to AI implementation in healthcare, with